oneapi-src/oneDPL/documentation/library_guide/macros.rst

 ``ONEDPL_USE_DPCPP_BACKEND``       This macro enables the use of device execution policies.

-                                   When the macro is not defined (default), device policies are enabled only if SYCL support is detected, when possible;
+                                   When the macro is not defined (default), device policies are enabled only if SYCL support can be detected;
                                    otherwise, they are disabled.
                                    If the macro is set to a non-zero value, device policies are enabled unconditionally.
                                    Setting the macro to 0 disables device policies.